stereobooster/stereobooster.com/content/posts/programming-language-to-write-or-not-to-write/index.md

     tokens.shift(); // pop off ')'
     return L;
   } else if (token === ")") {
-    throw new SyntaxError("Unexpected closing parenthesis");
+    throw new SyntaxError("Unexpected ')'");
   } else if (!isNaN(parseFloat(token))) {
     // Numbers become numbers
     return parseFloat(token);
   } else {
-    // every other token is a symbol or an atom
+    // Every other token is a symbol, in JS use strings return token;
-    // for simplicity we use strings
-    return token;
   }
 };